SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/automated_testing.md

 ## First test

-You can write a really simple test right away that just makes sure your YAML file runs.
+You can write a short test right away that just makes sure your YAML file runs.
 Write a `Scenario` for each file you want to test.

 ```
 Feature: Interviews load